If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 NPC allows the drawing of AI stats beside each character, such as health or cover status, this is continuously updated.

-The Nav-Mesh can be rendered on-screen, with a lot of customising options, such as highlighting sections when AI are interacting with it, or drawing the poly ID's and checking the connections between each mesh.
+The Nav-Mesh can be rendered on-screen, with a lot of customizing options, such as highlighting sections when AI is interacting with it, or drawing the poly IDs and checking the connections between each mesh.

 Profiles

-Profiles lets you render 2D graphs and lists to analyse performance on the GPU, CPU, and memory.
+Profiles lets you render 2D graphs and lists to analyze performance on the GPU, CPU, and memory.

 Animation

-Animations has some options for customisation, but disabling all animations works a little different when compared to Uncharted 1, firstly, the player body will gradually fall through the floor and out of site, and secondly, AI do not go to T-pose, but instead lock on the position of their last animation frame.
+Animations has some options for customization, but disabling all animations works a little different when compared to Uncharted 1, firstly, the player body will gradually fall through the floor and out of sight, and secondly, AI does not go to T-pose, but instead lock on the position of their last animation frame.

 FX